 I wouldn’t be living up to the Yoga, Wine & Travel name if I didn’t talk about Italian vino.
-House wines at restaurants tend to be cheap and of a very high quality – a glass will only set you back 3 to 6 Euros!
+The Italians know what they’re doing when it comes to wine – they have been producing it for over 4,000 years, after all!
+House wines at restaurants tend to be cheap and of a very high quality – a glass will only set you back 3 to 6 Euros.
 Just tell the waiter what you’re looking for and they’ll hook you up – a dry white, medium-body red, sweet dessert wine and so on.

 13. Many major tourist attractions have skip-the-line options

 Just check online!
 Don’t waste your time queuing unless it’s absolutely necessary.
 For example, you can easily book a time to climb the Leaning Tower of Pisa online or pre-book your Colosseum ticket, and some places even require that you pre-book your visit like the Duomo climb in Florence.

 Check out Klook for plenty of skip-the-line and fast track entry options in Italy!
 Otherwise you might end up stuck in a line like this one, waiting endlessly under the scorching sun (or worse, the freezing cold rain) for your turn to finally visit a monument.

 Italy is one of those destinations where it pays off to be prepared and to book tickets for popular attractions in advance.
 We were able to waltz right in to see the Statue of David in the Accademia Gallery in Florence thanks to pre-purchased tickets, but unfortunately left it to the last minute to purchase tickets to see The Last Supper in Milan and ended up having to give it a miss.

 14. Buongiorno and buona sera will go a long way